naveen-indluru/naveen-indluru/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Software Developer
+Data Analyst
 - 🌱 I’m currently learning ...
 Machine Learning, Data Science and Artificial Intelligence(AI)
 - 👯 I’m looking to collaborate on ...
 Machine Learning
 - 🤔 I’m looking for help with ...
 Machine Learning